Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 thread -> coroutine
 ```

-Coroutines are often called lightweight threads because you can run code on coroutines, similar to how you run code on
+> Coroutines are often called lightweight threads because you can run code on coroutines, similar to how you run code on
-threads.
+> threads.
 The operations that were blocking before (and had to be avoided) can now suspend the coroutine instead.
+>
+{type="note"}

 ### Starting a new coroutine

-If you look at `loadContributorsSuspend()` in `src/tasks/Request4Suspend.kt`, you can see that it's called inside `launch`.
+If you look at how `loadContributorsSuspend()` is used in `src/contributors/Contributors.kt`, you can see that it's
-`launch` is a library function that takes a lambda as an argument:
+called inside `launch`. `launch` is a library function that takes a lambda as an argument:

 ```kotlin
 launch {